OfficeDev/office-js-docs-pr/docs/outlook/outlook-add-ins.md

 The Outlook items that support mail add-ins include email messages, meeting requests, responses and cancellations, and appointments.
 Each mail add-in defines the context in which it is available, including the types of items and if the user is reading or composing an item.

 >**Note:** When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://msdn.microsoft.com/en-us/library/jj220035.aspx).
-For example, to pass validation, your add-in must work across all platforms that support the methods that you define in the Requirements element in your manifest (see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3)).
+For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://msdn.microsoft.com/en-us/library/jj220035.aspx#Anchor_3) and the [Office Add-in host and availability page](https://dev.office.com/add-in-availability)).

 ## Extension points